-Social business and the social enterprise are about so much more than the leverage of social technologies in combination with other third platform technologies such as cloud computing, big data (analytics) and mobility.
+Social business and the social enterprise are about so much more than the leverage of social technologies in combination with other third platform technologies such as cloud computing, mobility and big data (analytics).

 It is also about far more than partial aspects such as social collaboration, social listening and social CRM, collaborative ways to achieve shared outcomes and, still the most mentioned application of social, social media marketing in the broadest sense.

 Social is yet another attempt and opportunity to bring down the eternal silos to innovate faster, co-create, engage and involve, work differently and, ultimately, enhance customer experience and employee efficiency by turning the benefits of a more open and inclusive way to create, share and leverage information and of communities and shared intelligence into tangible value.

 As is the case with so many impactful journeys to reach goals within broader transformational evolutions, having a strategy is of the utmost importance.
 Where do we stand, where do we want to go (in an informed way), what steps do we need to take, how do we take them and how do we measure success and try to improve?

 However, the lack of a social business strategy is as clear as the lack of strategies in so many other areas, beyond social.
 Social CRM should lead to a holistic customer view but its value is achieved in changing how we sell, service customers and ultimately work.
 Social should lead to better informed decisions and connected ecosystems.
 Social should lead to better ways to take the voice of the customer into account, with customer-centricity, the mentioned end-to-end customer experience, increased agility and better customer service responsiveness and a higher customer lifetime value as means to an end.